Pulsar4xDevs/Pulsar4x/README.md

 Mono-Complete
 and we recomended that you also install:
 Monodevelop-nunit (to run the unit tests)
-In monodevelop Tools -> Addin Manager -> Gallery install Eto.Forms Support Addin (this adds some autocomplete to the eto.forms xaml, and shows a live preview of forms as you code them, and adds some Templates for the eto.forms stuff.
-Note that the latest flatpack versions of MonoDevelop has issues due to running in a sandbox: currently, I am unable to get the game to run/debug under the latest flatpack version of MD.
-Installing via this script: https://github.com/cra0zy/monodevelop-run-installer is an option, and will run/debug, however version control is currently disabled due to a missing dependency.
-Also note that eto.forms plugin for MD is currently not as feature complete as it is for VS.

 For the current UI to work, you'll need SDL version 2.0.5 or higher, if you're running Ubuntu < than 18, you'll likely need to compile and install SDL from source, if your update repositories are high enough you should be fine.
 This shouldnt be a problem on Windows since the dll is included for the Windows build.